Kiel97/DCSS-Challenge-Generator/README.md

------Requirements for program to work-----
+##Requirements for program to work

 This script requires 4 files that MUST name exactly: species_database.txt - contains all species to choose from